Stormwater network

 The applicant must be the owner of the land, or the lease holder, or a person who has agreed to unconditionally purchase or lease the land

-Public Utility Connection / Disconnection Application(PDF, 258KB)
+Public Utility Connection / Disconnection Application(PDF, 2MB)

-Step 3.Select and engage licensed contractors
+Step 3.Select and engage approved contractors

 We recommend that you agree the price and availability with the approved Contractor prior to making the application.
 The contractor needs to be nominated on application form.